 We still see a lot of reliance on paper in our industry, especially at guard stations.
 Often, paper processes are still in place because upgrading or automation is assumed to be too expensive or time-consuming.

 Margins are so brittle in the shipping industry that suppliers often avoid digitizing their processes because it tends to be costly.
 Additionally, stakeholders can be reluctant to update older systems because that step used to require hiring additional resources, using up hours for training, big expenditures for new equipment, and down-time for upgrades, patches, and maintenance.

 Cloud-based software has revolutionized data and automation because the subscriber or the client no longer has to factor in the significant cost of IT management.
 Customized features are relatively easy to implement without having to hire costly engineering expertise, let alone host and maintain servers.

 Digital tools at the gate leave a digital record.
-That means better record keeping and near-instant access for critical information.
+That means better record-keeping and near-instant access to critical information.
 That data is more reliable and resilient than a clipboard and a pen could ever be.
-You and your staff have the immediate ability to review schedules and respond to changes in real time, further ensuring that your staff is making the best use of their, and your clients’, time.
+You and your staff have the immediate ability to review schedules and respond to changes in real-time, further ensuring that your staff is making the best use of their and your clients’ time.

 Apps that sit on mobile devices enable flexibility, further allowing self check-in when and where it’s appropriate.
 Documents in the cloud are easier to access, providing better security and encryption, and an indisputable record of truth.